FreeAgent Central Limited Standard Framework Agreement

 - “FreeAgent Software” means the online software applications of FreeAgent provided to Users by the Partner as set out in the Key Facts Document;

-Any and all defined terms used in this Agreement shall have the definitions given to them in these terms and conditions or the relevant Key Facts Document.
+Any and all defined terms used in this Framework Agreement shall have the definitions given to them in these terms and conditions or the Key Facts Document.

 1. Appointment of Partner

-- 1.1 The Partner may procure and/or make the Services (or any or both of them) available from time to time in the territory set out in the first Key Facts Document (the “Territory”) (subject to clause 2.3.1) to its Clients in accordance with the terms and conditions of this Framework Agreement.
+- 1.1 The Partner may procure and/or make the Services (or any or both of them) available from time to time in the Territory (subject to clause 2.3.1) to its Clients in accordance with the terms and conditions of this Framework Agreement.
 The Partner’s appointment under this Framework Agreement is non-exclusive.

-- 1.2 Accordingly FreeAgent grants to the Partner a non-exclusive, non-transferable, licence to distribute, make available and/or procure to its Clients the Services (subject to clause 2.3.1) during the Initial Term and any Renewal Term(s) in accordance with the terms and conditions of this Agreement but for no other commercial or internal purpose.
-When a Client uses or has confirmed that they would like to use or receive (as relevant) the Services in accordance with this Agreement, they shall be referred to as a “User”.
+- 1.2 Accordingly FreeAgent grants to the Partner a non-exclusive, non-transferable, licence to distribute, make available and/or procure to its Clients the Services (subject to clause 2.3.1) during the Initial Term and any Renewal Term(s) in accordance with the terms and conditions of this Framework Agreement but for no other commercial or internal purpose.

 - 1.3 The Partner acknowledges that FreeAgent is not the provider of the Third Party Services and so any use or distribution by the Partner of those must be in accordance with the terms of service of the Third Party Service Providers in relation to the making available of the Third Party Services to be entered into by the Partner.
 The Partner undertakes to enter into and comply with those terms of service.